Nick Davila: Chaffey College

 After high school, Davila attended Chaffey College where he could continue playing football, while showing larger schools that he had recovered from his broken clavicle.
-In his final game, Davila took a heartbreaking loss 14-21, to the El Camino College Warriors in the Verizon Southern California Bowl.
+In his final game, Davila took a 14–21 loss to the El Camino College Warriors in the Verizon Southern California Bowl.
 After two impressive All-American seasons, Davila signed with the University of Cincinnati to continue his football career.